 Syndicates are the source of the majority of risks.
 They source all the insurance business; manage the bulk of the asset portfolios; hold the majority of the counterparty exposures; and conduct most of the day-to-day operational activity.
-The syndicate risks include: insurance risk (underwriting, reserving and catastrophe risk); market risk on central assets; market risk on syndicate assets (including credit risk on Premiums Trust Funds (PTF)); reinsurance and other credit risk; and syndicate operational risk.
+The syndicate risks include: insurance risk (underwriting, reserving and catastrophe risk); market risk on syndicate assets (including credit risk on Premium Trust Funds (PTF)); reinsurance and other credit risk; and syndicate operational risk.

-At the central level, additional risks arise from central operational risk, market risk on central assets and pension fund risk.
+At the central level, additional risks arise from central operational risk, pension fund risk; market risk on central assets; and the risk of member default.